zotko/xyz2graph/README.md

 # xyz2graph

-xyz2graph - a molecular graph constructor and visualizer
+xyz2graph - a molecular graph constructor and visualizer.

 This script constructs a molecular graph from atomic coordinates.